eclipse-kura/kura/_posts/cloud/2017-04-26-kura-azure.md

 - **republish.mqtt.birth.cert.on.modem.detect** - should be set `false` to avoid sending additional messages on cellular modem update

-- **disable.default.subscriptions** - should be set `false` to avoid subscriptions on Kura control topics for cloud-to-device
+- **enable.default.subscriptions** - should be set `false` to avoid subscriptions on Kura control topics for cloud-to-device

-- **disable.republish.birth.cert.on.reconnect** - should be set `false` to avoid sending additional device profile messages on MQTT connect
+- **birth.cert.policy** - should be set `Disable publishing` to avoid sending additional device profile messages on MQTT connect

 - **payload.encoding** - should be set to `Simple JSON`